Introduced by Brian Corcoran, Managing Editor, Emmanuel Research Review

 Section One: Factors Contributing to the Need of Shared Worship Space - an Introduction

-Sharing Worship Space is a reality in the urban context as space is very expensive and limited in availability.
-During the "white flight" in the 1960s, many congregations moved to the suburbs.
-Consequently, the number of majority-culture churches in many North American cities declined.
-At the same time the "Quiet Revival" unfolded and spiritual vitality flourished among immigrants in Boston.
+Sharing worship space is a reality in the urban context as space is very expensive and limited in availability.
+During the “white flight” in the 1960s, many congregations moved to the suburbs.
+Consequently, the number of majority-culture1 churches in many North American cities declined.
+At the same time the “Quiet Revival”2 unfolded and spiritual vitality flourished among immigrants in Boston.
 On every corner, new immigrant congregations emerged, often as house churches or in former storefront shops.
-Additionally, there is a new wave of young church planters who intentionally moved into the city to plant churches.
+Additionally, there is a new wave of young church planters who intentionally moved into the city to plant churches.3

-Facts about sharing space in Boston, Cambridge, and Brookline:
+Facts about sharing space in Boston, Cambridge, and Brookline:5

 The proximity of diverse congregations when sharing worship space offers a great potential to connect with each other across ethnic lines and witness the beauty of unity in diversity to the neighborhood.
 The reality, however, shows that sharing worship space is very challenging.
 It often causes much frustration for the congregations involved.